semaphore-protocol/semaphore/README.md

 ## Running

+The easiest way to try Semaphore out is to use [https://semaphore.kobi.one](https://semaphore.kobi.one) - a Web interface to broadcast locally.
+First, load the Rinkeby config using the button at the top.
+Then, you can generate an identity and send the commitment to @kobigurk on Telegram or open an issue in the repository.
+Then, you can broadcast signals, including the proof generation, directly in the browser.
+Lastly, you can see the signals that have been broadcast to date in the table.

-* The easiest way to try Semaphore out is running:
+* To try Semaphore locally out is running:
   * **npm install**
   * **cd scripts && ./compile.sh && ./do_setup.sh && ./build_verifier.sh** - compile, do a setup and build the verifier of the Semaphore circuit.